Lattice Simulations of Inflation: Outputs of the code

 \subsection{Energy conservation}

 In order to check energy conservation during the evolution of the system, we define the following quantity:

 We use this quantity, which should be close to 1, to quantify energy conservation in our code.
 In \cref{fig:energy} we show the plots of energy conservation in the two examples of \cref{sec:results}.
-We can see the energy is not perfectly conserved at the beginning of the simulation and this is caused by the fact that we initialize the Hubble parameter using only potential and kinetic energy of the inflaton, ignoring the gradient contribution (see \cref{app:ic}).
-This is particularly evident in the case of the step potential (right panel) because the physical size of the box L is smaller in this case and therefore the gradient energy is bigger.
-Moreover, we can also notice a bump in the quantity $E$ which corresponds to the step in the potential.
-Nevertheless, from these plots we see that energy is conserved on sub-percent levels in both cases, and the same holds for all the examples discussed in this paper.
+From these plots we see that energy is conserved at $10^{-7}$ level in both cases, and the same holds for all the examples discussed in this paper.